Hummingbird Agent

 • Model tool tokens (in YAML data_sources / tokens): read-only tokens passed to the LLM’s tool calls.
 Declared in the config file as env var names.
 These are user-defined and resolved at runtime from the referenced env vars.
 Create as project access tokens with Reporter role and read_api scope.
 Reporter is the minimum role required to see internal (confidential) notes in the discussions tool.

-• Orchestrator tokens (ORCHESTRATOR_* env vars, NOT in YAML): write-capable tokens used by the runner for posting/editing notes and rate-limit counting.
-Create as project access tokens with Developer role and api scope.
+• Orchestrator tokens (ORCHESTRATOR_* env vars, NOT in YAML): tokens used by the runner for operational reads (member access checks, push author lookup, head pipeline queries) and infrastructure notes (access-denied replies, rate-limit notices).
+Create as project access tokens with Developer role and read_api scope (or api for infrastructure notes).
 Developer role is required because the discussions tool trust-filters notes by author access level (>= Developer); if the orchestrator bot has only Reporter access, its own notes are redacted.
 Resolved by convention: ORCHESTRATOR_GITLAB_TOKEN_<MANGLED_PROJECT> (per-project) or ORCHESTRATOR_GITLAB_TOKEN (fallback).
 The ORCHESTRATOR_ prefix makes these impossible to confuse with model tokens.

 Environment Variables